mrandre/chinstrap/README.md

 {{= item.value }}
 ```

-chinstrap will inspect your insertion, and call value as a function if that's possible, or simply return the value otherwise.
+Chinstrap will inspect your insertion, and call value as a function if that's possible, or simply return the value otherwise.

 As a convenience, you can also define an iterator shortcut for loops.
 (Or anything really.
 Chinstrap isn't picky.)
 To define the iterator's value, use

 ```
 {{ @= item }}